 (b) infrastructure standards to promote vehicle to infrastructure and vehicle to vehicle communication (AGR, Convention on Road Signs and Signals).

-Action 8 - Promoting vehicle - to – vehicle communication
+Action 7 - Vehicle - to – vehicle communication

-20. Vehicle - to - vehicle (V2V) communication can be defined as the cooperative exchange of data between vehicles through wireless technology, with the objective of improving road safety, mobility, efficiency and improving the use of road capacity.
+16. Vehicle - to - vehicle (V2V) communication can be defined as the cooperative exchange of data between vehicles through wireless technology, with the objective of improving road safety, mobility, efficiency.

-21. Cooperative systems are expected to make use of state - of - the - art communication facilities allowing the driver access to all road and traffic information.
-Imagine using one single device onboard of your vehicle allowing you to plug-in and synchronise your mobile phone, iPad or laptop and access all relevant information via one application.
-Close cooperation between UNECE, the International Telecommunication Union (ITU), the International Organization for Standardization (ISO) and potentially other standard developing organizations is essential and may be further broadened on frequencies and international standards.
+17. Cooperative systems are expected to make use of state - of - the - art communication facilities allowing the driver access to all road and traffic information.
+Close cooperation amongUNECE, the International Telecommunication Union (ITU), the International Organization for Standardization (ISO) and potentially other standard developing organizations is essential and willbe further broadened on matters of frequencies and international standards.

-22. The competent UNECE body that will interact with Governments and global players, dealing with cooperative systems in information technologies has yet to be identified.
+18. The competent UNECE body that will interact with Governments and global players, dealing with cooperative systems in information technologies has yet to be identified.